-In website content display, we often encounter some special requirements, such as the need to apply different styles to specific elements in the list, or to make some distinctions based on the parity of the article ID.AnQiCMS A powerful template engine, inspired by the excellent design of Django templates, providing a concise and efficient way to handle these logic.Today, let's discuss a very practical feature in templates: how to determine if a certain number (such as the article ID) can be evenly divided by a specific number.
+In website content display, we often encounter some special requirements, such as hoping to apply different styles to specific elements in the list, or to make some distinctions based on the parity of the article ID.AnQiCMS is a powerful template engine that draws inspiration from the excellent design of Django templates, providing a concise and efficient way to handle these logic.Today, let's discuss a very practical feature in templates: how to determine if a number (such as an article ID) can be evenly divided by a specific number.

-The AnQiCMS template system provides a very practical filter nameddivisibleby。This filter is specifically used to check if a number can be evenly divided by another number.
+The template system of AnQiCMS provides a very practical filter nameddivisibleby.
+This filter is specifically used to check if a number can be divided by another number.

 Its basic syntax is very intuitive: